 |iOS/iPadOS||About every 8 hours|

 |Windows 10 PCs enrolled as devices||About every 8 hours|

 |Windows 8.1||About every 8 hours|

-If the device recently enrolled, the compliance, non-compliance, and configuration check-in runs more frequently, which is estimated at:
+If devices recently enroll, then the compliance, non-compliance, and configuration check-in runs more frequently.
+The check-ins are estimated at:

 |iOS/iPadOS||Every 15 minutes for 1 hour, and then around every 8 hours|